About the Library

 All students are automatically registered as a member of the Library from the time they enrol.
 All Year 7 students receive a Library Induction during an English lesson, within the first few weeks of Autumn Term.
-This takes the form of a short talk about the Library and how it functions, followed by a treasure hunt to find various resources around the room to encourage familiarity of layout.
+This comprises of a short talk about the library, how it functions and library rules, followed by a treasure hunt to find various resources around the room to encourage familiarity of layout.

-The Library is open to all students after school until 3.405pm Monday to Friday.
+The Library is open to all students after school until 3.40pm Monday to Friday.
 Students are able to use the resources, including computers to complete homework, read and exchange items.
-Mrs Fletcher is available to assist students in their research and to give recommendations on excellent books to read.
+Mrs Fletcher is available to assist students in their research and to give recommendations on books to read.

 What kind of resources will I find in the Library?